Reading time: 5 minutes

 - Living costs – Calculate your family’s normal expenses for food, clothing, travel, holidays and petrol.

-- Funeral expenses – Estimate the cost for your funeral and any legal costs associated with your death.
+- Funeral expenses – Estimate the cost of your funeral and any legal costs associated with your death.

 - Housekeeper and maintenance costs – Estimate how much it would cost to perform the unpaid duties you undertake, such as home maintenance, gardening, cleaning and child minding.